-- 1. The TER applies to all students enrolled in the study programme in question during the 2019-2020 academic year, unless otherwise stated below. - 2.
+- 1. The TER applies to all students enrolled in the study programme in question during the 2020-2021 academic year, unless otherwise stated below. - 2.
 The general section of these regulations and any amendments thereto will be established by the Executive Board, after having obtained the consent of the students' section of the Central Participation Council.
 PC's will be given an opportunity to issue advice to the CPC.
-That general section of the TER constitutes the basis on which the study programme-specific TER for each study programme will be drawn up before being submitted to the Examination Board for their advice and the (joint) study PC and IPC for their advice/consent.
-The (joint) study PC advises the institute director and sends its advice to the IPC for informational purposes.
-The IPC advises the institute director and sends its advice to the (joint) study PC.
-The establishment of and amendments to the study programme-specific TER are effected following a proposal from the institute and require the consent of the students' section of the competent IPC and the (joint) study PC. (see Sections 10.20 and 7.13 of the WHW.) - 4.
-If the interests of an individual student are prejudiced as a result of interim amendments of the regulations, the student may submit a written application to the Examination Board to protest against the amendment of the rules.
+That general section of the TER constitutes the basis on which the study programme-specific TER for each study programme will be drawn up before being submitted to the Examination Board for their advice and the (joint) PC and IPC for their advice/consent.
+The (joint) PC advises the institute director and sends its advice to the IPC for informational purposes.
+The IPC advises the institute director and sends its advice to the (joint) PC.
+The establishment of and amendments to the study programme-specific TER are effected following a proposal from the institute and require the consent of the students' section of the competent IPC and the (joint) PC. (see Sections 10.20 and 7.13 of the WHW.) - 3.
+The text of the TER can be amended if warranted by changes to the organisation or organisational components with due observance of the provisions of paragraph 4.
+In the event of an interim change, the procedure as described in paragraph 2 applies.

+- 4. If the interests of an individual student are prejudiced as a result of interim amendments of the regulations, the student may submit a written application to the Examination Board to protest against the amendment of the rules.
 The Examination Board examines the student's application and bases its decision on a weighing-up of the interest of the individual student on the one hand and the interest of the quality of the study programme on the other. - 5.
 The institute director adopts the study programme-specific TER before 1 June of the academic year preceding the academic year that starts on 1 September.
-He ensures the publication of the study programme-specific component of these regulations and any amendments thereto by making them available for inspection with the secretariat of the study programme and placing them on the website - 6.
-The text of the TER may be adapted if required following changes in the organisation or parts of it, without prejudice to the provisions of paragraph 3.

-7. The official title of these rules is 'General Section of the Teaching and Examination Regulations of Fontys'.
+He ensures the publication of the study programme-specific component of these regulations and any amendments thereto by making them available for inspection with the secretariat of the study programme and placing them on the website. - 6.
+The official title of these rules is 'General Section of the Teaching and Examination Regulations of Fontys'.

-The official title of the TER of the Bachelor's programme is "Bachelor TER Fontys College of Business Management, Education and Technique / Industrial Engineering and Management 2019-2020, abbreviated "TER BenT/ IEM 2019-2020".
+The official title of the TER of the Bachelor's programme is "Bachelor TER Fontys College of Business Management, Education and Technique / Industrial Engineering and Management 2020-2021, abbreviated "TER BenT/ IEM 2020-2021".